NSAJones/codingTasks/README.md

 ## Dijkstra's shortest Path
-In `shortest_path.py` I have made an implementation of dijkstra's algorithm on a graph, which i also implemented.
-Currently it is incomplete
+In `shortest_path.py` I have made an implementation of dijkstra's algorithm on a graph, which I also implemented.